 The design of this house was greatly influenced by the surrounding area and the structures present there.
 The topography and the views also played an important role in determining the overall structure of the house.

 The building was constructed by Holodeck architects along a slope and establishes a close dialogue with the landscape.
 The house was partially embedded into the slope and this allowed the architects to include terraces on each level.

-The Car Park House by Anonymous Architects
+Car Park House

 This is a residence situated in Los Angeles, California which was completed in 2013 by Anonymous Architects.
 The project started with a vacant lot on a very steep slope situated close to the street.

 The entrance is also placed on the roof and the interior spaces are below this level.
 The roof doubles as a spacious desk and from up here the views are amazing.

-The Mill Valley Hillside residence by McGlashan Architecture
+Mill Valley Hillside

 Children, parents, and grandparents can also live together peacefully here, being close to each other and enjoying the beautiful landscape together.

 The building restrictions required the second unit to the smaller than the first one and to share space with it.
-The architects’ response was to build a three-level extension that stays connected to the other volume without obstructing the views or limiting the usable outdoor space.
+The architects’ response was to build a three-level extension that stays connected to the other volume without obstructing the views or limiting outdoor space.

 PAZ Arquitectura completed this residence in 2011.
 It can be found in Santa Rosalia, Guatemala on a site surrounded by a dense forest.
 The project started with a desire to preserve the existing trees from the site and to have them interact with the living spaces.